khazovP/Mini-SOC/README.md

 Once VPN and FW are configured, we can test connectivity:
    - **Test Firewall connectivity** Log in to Palo via it's Mgmt interface private IP.
-   - **SSH into a VMs:** Use SSH to connect to a Debian VM using its private IP to ensure that traffic is properly routed through the VPN.
+   - **SSH into a Debian VMs:** Use SSH to connect to a Debian VM using its private IP to ensure that traffic is properly routed through the VPN.
    - **Ping each other's private IP** to check connectivity between subnets.
    - **Test Internet Access via Firewall:** From the connected VPN client, perform a `curl ipinfo.io/ip` to confirm that VMs can go to internet via the firewall.

 ## Voila! our network is ready.
 ![10-8 test](https://github.com/user-attachments/assets/2096633d-bdf1-4a9c-a91e-a264a9ff1d21)

-If any of these steps fail, review the route tables, firewall rules, and VPN configuration to identify potential misconfigurations.

-## Finalizing Security & Optimizing policies
+## Let's optimize security policies and finalize out setup

 1. **Tighten Security Policies:**
    - Make rules **more granular**.
 They should be as strict as possible.